marco-peer/marco-peer.github.io/content/authors/admin/_index.md

 ## About Me

-Since April 2025, I have been a postdoctoral researcher in the iCoSys group at HEIA-FR, specializing in text summarization of historical documents using LLMs.
+Since April 2025, I have been a postdoctoral researcher in the iCoSys group at HEIA-FR in Fribourg, Switzerland, specializing in text summarization of historical documents using LLMs.
 I earned my PhD from TU Wien in 2025, where my research focused on writer retrieval for historical texts.